Shiji: History

+Title

-The original title of the work, as given by the author in the postface is Taishigongshu (太史公書), or Records of the Grand Historian, although it was also known by a variety of other titles, including Taishigongji (太史公記) and Taishigongzhuan (太史公傳) in ancient times.
+The original title of the work, as given by the author in the postface, is Taishigongshu (太史公書), or Records of the Grand Historian.
+However, the book was also known by a variety of other titles, including Taishigongji (太史公記) and Taishigongzhuan (太史公傳) in ancient times.
 Eventually, Shiji (史記), or Historical Records became the most commonly used title in Chinese.
 This title was originally used to refer to any general historical text, although after the Three Kingdoms period, Shiji gradually began to be used exclusively to refer to Sima Qian's work.
-In English, the original title, Records of the Grand Historian is in common use, although Historical Records, The Grand Scribe's Records, and Records of the Historian are also used.
+In English, the title is variously translated as Records of the Grand Historian, Historical Records, The Grand Scribe's Records, or Records of the Historian, although other titles are sometimes used.

+Textual history

+The work that became the Shiji was begun by Sima Tan, who was Grand Historian (Tàishǐ 太史, also translated "Grand Scribe") of the Han dynasty court during the late 2nd century BC.
+Sima Tan drafted plans for the ambitious work and left behind some fragments and notes that may have been incorporated into the final text.
+After Sima's death in 110 BC, the Shiji was continued and completed by his son and successor Sima Qian, who is generally credited as the work's author.
+The exact date of the completion of the Shiji is unknown.
+It is certain that Sima Qian completed it before his death in approximately 86 BC, with one copy residing in the imperial capital of Chang'an (present-day Xi'an) and the other copy probably being stored in Sima's home.